Guardian Druid Compendium

 Cooldowns for Guardian work in two primary ways but both fulfil the criteria of increasing our EHP.
 They will either reduce the damage that we take for their duration in some way and/or massively increase our hp for the duration, often doing this with some additional benefits.
 Our main Defensive cooldowns are:

 These defensive's should primarily be used in a way that enables us to survive through an encounter but as mentioned, several do come with additional benefits.
-For example, Rage of the Sleeper iconRage of the Sleeper will reduce our damage taken by 20% and also grant 20% leech for its 8 second duration, both of which aiding our survivability.
-However, it will also increase our damage done by 15% and reflect damage back at our attackers.
+For example, Lunar Beam iconLunar Beam will increase our mastery, which increased our hp pool which increases our survivability.
+However, it will also increase our damage done because mastery increases our attack power.
+This sort of offensive and defensive benefit is also very common with tank spec trinkets.

 • Cover all major/threatening damage events (typically tank busters) with an adequate cooldown.